 By Khaled Diab

-This is the text of a talk given to a group of Israeli and Jewish fellows.
+This is the text of a talk on media bias towards the Israeli-Palestinian conflict Khaled Diab gave to a group of Israeli and Jewish fellows.

 The Israeli-Palestinian conflict is one of the most controversial issues in many parts of the world.
 This is partly due to the protracted nature of the conflict.
 Decades of bitter actions and reactions mean that none of the parties can claim to have clean hands, and that all the parties are both guilty and innocent.

 Nevertheless, there is a serious polarisation of views, with both sides possessing advocates whose unspoken motto is “our side right or wrong”.
 This polarisation can manifest itself in the media, fuelling the cycle of distrust and hatred that helps perpetuate the conflict.
 One camp accuses the media of possessing an anti-Israeli slant, while the other camp alleges an anti-Palestinian bias.

 But the media can also help mend fences and build bridges.
 But this process is fraught with difficulties.
 The long and bitter history of this conflict has become a battlefield in itself.
 This means that even the most balanced, fair and well-intentioned reporter, commentator or observer is open to bitter accusations of omission or commission.